 Grant Achilles, who spent two seasons as an assistant coach, was been named head coach of the Brown baseball program in an announcement made by Brown Director of Athletics Jack Hayes on Monday, June 23, 2014.

-Achilles spent the past two seasons as an assistant coach for the Bears before taking over the head coaching duties midway through the 2014 season.
-Achilles becomes Brown’s 17th head coach since 1900, while the program was founded in 1863.
+Achilles spent two seasons as an assistant coach for the Bears before taking over the head coaching duties midway through the 2014 season.
+Achilles is Brown’s 17th head coach since 1900, while the program was founded in 1863.

 “We’re excited to have Grant Achilles lead our baseball program,” said Hayes.
 “Grant has been an important part of the program since coming to Brown and has earned the respect of the team members over the past two seasons.
 He brings both passion and knowledge to the position and will be an excellent leader for the program."